vdhamer/Photo-Club-Hub/.github/README.md

 <details><Summary>Level 2 example (click to expand)</Summary></p>

-Here is an example of the (draft) format of a `Level 2` list for a photo club.
-This shortened list contains only one member:
+Here is an example of the format of a `Level 2` list for a photo club.
+This example contains only one member:

 ``` json
 {